Israeli PM meets crown prince in UAE, Iran on agenda | Politics

 Israeli PM meets crown prince in UAE, Iran on agenda

-Israel's Prime Minister Naftali Bennett held talks with Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan on Monday in the first ever public meeting between an Israeli leader and the United Arab Emirates' de facto ruler.
+Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan hosted Israel's Prime Minister Naftali Bennett on Monday in the first ever public meeting between the United Arab Emirates' de facto ruler and an Israeli leader.
 Israel's ambassador to Abu Dhabi said the issue of Iran was on the agenda for their talks, which follow the formalisation of Israel-UAE relations last year under a U.S.-led regional initiative.

 - Country:

-Israel's Prime Minister Naftali Bennett held talks with Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan on Monday in the first-ever public meeting between an Israeli leader and the United Arab Emirates' de facto ruler.
+Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan hosted Israel's Prime Minister Naftali Bennett on Monday in the first-ever public meeting between the United Arab Emirates' de facto ruler and an Israeli leader.

 Israel's ambassador to Abu Dhabi said the issue of Iran was on the agenda for their talks, which follow the formalization of Israel-UAE relations last year under a U.S.-led regional initiative.
 While shared concern about Iranian activity was among the reasons for the diplomatic moves, the UAE has also been trying to improve relations with Tehran.

 With world powers now trying to renew the Iran nuclear deal, Abu Dhabi last week sent an envoy to Tehran.
-A U.S. delegation is due in UAE this week to warn Emirati banks against non-compliance with sanctions on Iran.
-Iran is Israel's arch-foe, but it has not been mentioned publicly by Bennett since he set off on Sunday for the first visit by an Israeli premier to UAE with pledges to promote bilateral commerce and other forms of civilian cooperation.
+A U.S. delegation is due in the UAE this week to warn Emirati banks against non-compliance with sanctions on Iran.
+Iran is Israel's arch-foe, but it has not been mentioned publicly by Bennett since he set off on Sunday to the UAE with pledges to promote bilateral commerce and other forms of civilian cooperation.

 The Israel Hayom newspaper, quoting unnamed officials, said Bennett was expected to brief Sheikh Mohammed on intelligence regarding Iranian-supplied militias and drones in the region.
 Israel last month broached setting up joint defenses against Iran with Gulf Arab states.
 Hayek said military sales to UAE are in the works, though Israeli industry sources say advanced Israeli air defense systems have yet to be offered.